 Unfortunately, that’s about all there is to do in Romans.
 Both campaigns combined take a total of 10 hours at most to complete, and that’s if you’re utterly new to wargaming or tactical RPGs.
 The fights are tough, but not so much that you need more than two tries to beat each one.
 Skirmishes are neat, but provide only limited replay value.
 The real value in Romans lies in multiplayer, where you can challenge someone at random or from your Facebook friends.
 But as of this writing, there’s no guarantee you can find anyone looking for a game when you want one.
 It’ll take time to build up an online community of players to make multiplayer viable.

 The lack of substantial content wouldn’t be as much of a problem if not for Romans‘ price.
 It sells for $3 on Google Play, which is a fair bit more than your average mobile game.
 What’s really missing is content, whether in the form of additional units, new factions, or different scenarios.
 I’m sure something along those lines might come in a future update, but as it is, Romans just feels empty.
 But once the game gets some more meat on its bones, Witching Hour might just build themselves a new gaming empire.

-Summary: It's not the best mobile wargame or the cheapest, but Romans is still fun while it lasts.
+It’s not the best mobile wargame or the cheapest, but Romans is still fun while it lasts.